o0Ignition0o/blog/_posts/2018-05-10-blogception-create-blog-jekyll-github-pages-part-1.md

 ![Our first blog is running !]({{ "/images/first_run.png" | prepend: site.baseurl }} "First blog run")

+## Conclusion

 Congratulations, you have successfully forked, cloned and setup your first blog !

+In this article, we figured out how to install the requirements, and how to setup our local jekyll blog.

-In the next article, we'll figure out how to edit the configuration, and we'll write our first blog post together !
+In the [next article]({{ "/2018/05/10/blogception-create-blog-jekyll-github-pages-part-1.html" | prepend: site.baseurl }}), we'll figure out how to edit the configuration, and we'll write our first blog post together !

 If you're really eager to do it, have a look at the [_config.yml](https://github.com/o0Ignition0o/rust-lang-blog-boilerplate/blob/master/_config.yml) file in the boilerplate, as well as the [README.md](https://github.com/o0Ignition0o/rust-lang-blog-boilerplate/blob/master/README.md) file, and the [dummy blog post](https://github.com/o0Ignition0o/rust-lang-blog-boilerplate/blob/master/_posts/2018-05-10-blog-boilerplate.md) :)